 C++23: deducing “this” into Rust traits

 C++23 is here, and compiler developers are slowly metabolizing the standardese into something we can use.
-Bless these poor souls.
-One of the main highlights of this release is a language feature called “Explicit object parameters,” which is a traditionally boring way to say that the horrible mess known as the this keyword is finally on its way out.
-The solution they came up with not only cleans up the syntax of the typical uses of this, but allows for brand new constructs that help tie up loose ends introduced by earlier language features, deduplicate code and help untangle template spaghetti.
-A creative use of the “explicit object parameter” (ugh) can even implement Rust-style traits with no boilerplate!
-We’ll get there, I promise.
-Most of the sections below will build up to why explicit object parameter (EOP? anyone?) is useful, in case you have only a passing familiarity with C++ – experts are advised to skip ahead for risk of a nagging feeling of condescension.
+One of the main highlights of this release is a language feature called “explicit object parameters,” which not only cleans up the syntax of the typical uses of the this keyword, but allows for brand new constructs that help tie up loose ends introduced by earlier language features, deduplicate code, and help untangle template spaghetti.
+A creative use of the “explicit object parameter” can even implement Rust-style traits with no boilerplate!
+Most of the sections below will build up to why explicit object parameters (just “EOP” going forward) are useful, in case you have only a passing familiarity with C++ – experts are advised to skip ahead.

 Stating the warts